marcelstoer/docker-nodemcu-build/README.md

 ``docker run --rm -ti -v `pwd`:/opt/nodemcu-firmware marcelstoer/nodemcu-build -v {PathToLuaSourceFolder}:/opt/lua marcelstoer/nodemcu-build lfs-image``

-This will compile and store all lfs files in the given folder including subdirs.
+This will compile and store all Lua files in the given folder including subdirs.

 #### Output
 Depending on what type(s) of firmware you built this will create one or two LFS images in the root of your lua folder.